osmcode/osmium-tool/man/osmium-extract.md

     have nodes in the region are reference-complete.
 Other relations are not reference-complete.

+For the **complete_ways** strategy you can set the option "-S relations=false" in which case no relations will be written to the output file.

 For the **smart** strategy you can change the types of relations that should be reference-complete.
 Instead of just relations tagged "type=multipolygon", you can either get all relations (use "-S types=any") or give a list of types to